FLARM: Protocol and criticism

 The radio protocol has been criticised for its proprietary encryption, including a petition encouraging a change to an open protocol.
-It has been argued that encryption increases processing time and contradicts the goal to increase aviation safety due to a closed monopoly market, because an open protocol could enable third party manufacturers to develop compatible devices, spreading the use of interoperable traffic advisory systems.
+It has been argued that encryption increases processing time and contradicts the goal to increase aviation safety due to a closed monopoly market, because an open protocol could enable third-party manufacturers to develop compatible devices, spreading the use of interoperable traffic advisory systems.

 FLARM Technology opposed these claims as published on the petition page and published a white paper explaining the design of the system.
 They offer the technology to third parties, which requires the implementation of the OEM circuit board in compatible devices.
-Radio protocol specifications and encryption keys are not shared to third party manufacturers.
+Radio protocol specifications and encryption keys are not shared to third-party manufacturers.

 While the FLARM serial data protocol is public, the prediction engine of FLARM is patented by Onera (France) and proprietary.
 It is licensed to manufacturers by FLARM Technology in Switzerland.
+The patent expired in 2019.

 Company

 FLARM was founded by Urs Rothacher and Andrea Schlapbach in 2003, who were later joined by Urban Mäder in 2004.
 First sales were made in early 2004.
-Currently there are nearly 30,000 FLARM-compatible devices (around half of them produced by FLARM Technology, the rest by licensed manufacturers who have now overtaken FLARM in current sales) in use mainly in Switzerland, Germany, France, Austria, Italy, UK, the Benelux, Scandinavia, Hungary, Israel, Australia, New Zealand and South Africa.
+Currently there are nearly 30,000 FLARM-compatible devices (around half of them produced by FLARM Technology, the rest by licensed manufacturers who have now overtaken FLARM in current sales) in use mainly in Switzerland, Poland, Germany, France, Austria, Italy, UK, the Benelux, Scandinavia, Hungary, Israel, Australia, New Zealand and South Africa.

 FLARM's technology is also used in ground-based vehicles including vehicles used in surface-mining.
 These products are designed and produced by the Swiss company SAFEmine, now owned by Swedish Hexagon Group.